-It was suggested that most of the original pledges should be retained apart from taking out the word 'ensure' in certain pledges; emotional health and wellbeing should be explicitly referenced alongside 'Health', which had particularly been highlighted during Covid 19.
+It was suggested that most of the original pledges should be retained apart from taking out the word 'ensure' in certain pledges; emotional health and well-being should be explicitly referenced alongside 'Health', which had particularly been highlighted during Covid 19.
 An additional pledge to be added was the recruitment of Foster Carers.
 Finally, under the pledge around valuing family life, a reference should be added to supporting reunification where appropriate to do so.

-The idea of a 'prompt card' was discussed as a tool for CPB members to carry to remind them of the pledges and how they could be practically promoted.
+Corporate Parenting Board Tuesday, 23 November 2021 Date of Issue: 15 December 2021 The idea of a 'prompt card' was discussed as a tool for CPB members to carry to remind them of the pledges and how they could be practically promoted.